Welcome to the Home of El Salvador's Most Notorious Gangs

 In a rancid, sweltering prison yard ringed by a high wall topped with barbed wire sat three cages.
-They stood about 12 feet wide and 15 feet tall—each crammed full of more than 30 human bodies.
-M18 and MS-13 each had their own cage, with the third reserved for “common criminals.”
-They were initially constructed to serve as 72-hour holding cells, but I was told that many of the inmates had been imprisoned in these pens for over a year.
+They stood about 12 feet wide and 15 feet tall—each crammed with more than 30 human bodies.
+M18 and MS-13 each had its own cage, with the third reserved for “common criminals.”
+They were initially constructed to serve as 72-hour holding cells, but I was told that many of the inmates had been imprisoned in these pens for more than a year.
 Most of their days are spent pulling apart their clothes and using the thread to sew together hammocks, where they sleep stacked on top of one another like cords of wood.

-I talked to a one-legged civil-war veteran who said he’d been locked up in the nongang cage for over five months for protesting against the government’s slashing of his medical benefits.
+I talked to a one-legged civil-war veteran who said he’d been locked up in the non-gang cage more than five months for protesting against the government’s slashing of his medical benefits.
 In the M18 cage, I met one of the gang bosses who signed the 2012 truce treaty, a man who called himself Henry.
 Through the bars he spoke to me in hushed tones about his role in helping to disarm his gang of assault weapons.
-“The deal was that everyone, including the police, put down the assault weapons.

 A member of the M18 shows off his tattoos.